junxit/us-congress-bills-111/metadata.md

 - 2010-04-19 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2010-04-19 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2010-04-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 350.
+- 2010-05-05 — Amendment SA 3847 agreed to in Senate by Unanimous Consent.
+- 2010-05-05 — Amendment SA 3847 proposed by Senator Dodd for Senator Leahy. (consideration: CR S3290-3291; text: CR S3291) To provide for the Archivist of the United States to provide staff and administrative support services to the Commission.
+- 2010-05-05 — Measure laid before Senate by unanimous consent. (consideration: CR S3289-3291; text of measure as reported in Senate: CR S3289-3290)
+- 2010-05-05 — Passed Senate with amendments by Unanimous Consent. (text: CR S3290-3291)
+- 2010-05-05 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S3290-3291)
+- 2010-05-05 — Senate amendment agreed to: Amendment SA 3847 agreed to in Senate by Unanimous Consent.
+- 2010-05-05 — Senate amendment proposed (on the floor): Amendment SA 3847 proposed by Senator Dodd for Senator Leahy.(consideration: CR S3290-3291; text: CR S3291)
+- 2010-05-05 — Senate amendment submitted
+- 2010-05-05 — The committee reported amendments were agreed to by Unanimous Consent.